liberland/Constitution/Liberland-constitution.md

 ### Article XV: Overriding Provisions

 * **§XV.1.** Notwithstanding any provision of this Constitution, the Cabinet shall have the exclusive power to sign binding international treaties regulating the flow of Persons, goods, services and capital across the border of the Free Republic of Liberland, and to directly enforce those treaties on the borders of the Free Republic of Liberland; such power shall be reviewable by the Civil Court exclusively on the basis whether a treaty, and/or its enforcement, falls within the scope of this provision and whether the enforcement measures undertaken are the least intrusive measures available.
+* **§XV.2.** Notwithstanding any provision of this Constitution, the Courts of the Free Republic of Liberland, or any body charged with arbitration proceedings, shall not enforce any contract for (a) a permanent service, (b) sexual services, (c) a transfer of parental rights, (d) a restrain of trade, (e) a participation in a criminal offence or (f) a marriage; in cases of contracts for a specific performance, should the performing Person refuse to comply with the terms of such a contract, it may, where appropriate, be enforced by way of financial restitution instead.
-* **§XV.2.** Notwithstanding any provision of this Constitution, the Public Administration shall have the power to maintain, fully public where appropriate, (a) a register of all land, its owners and charges, (b) a register of all deaths and births of Citizens and other Residents of the Free Republic of Liberland, (c) a register of all vehicles intended to be used outside the territory of the Free Republic of Liberland, (d) a register of all incorporated business entities for the purposes of conferring upon them a separate legal personality, (e) a register of all Citizens who have been issued passports of the Free Republic of Liberland, (f) a register of all Persons convicted of any criminal offence in the Free Republic of Liberland, (g) a register related to immigration procedure and (h) the Electoral Register.
+* **§XV.3.** Notwithstanding any provision of this Constitution, the Public Administration shall have the power to maintain, fully public where appropriate, (a) a register of all land, its owners and charges, (b) a register of all deaths and births of Citizens and other Residents of the Free Republic of Liberland, (c) a register of all vehicles intended to be used outside the territory of the Free Republic of Liberland, (d) a register of all incorporated business entities for the purposes of conferring upon them a separate legal personality, (e) a register of all Citizens who have been issued passports of the Free Republic of Liberland, (f) a register of all Persons convicted of any criminal offence in the Free Republic of Liberland, (g) a register related to immigration procedure and (h) the Electoral Register.
-* **§XV.3.** No provision of this Constitution shall be construed as to prevent the Assembly from criminalising any act or omission which does not stem from the inherent right of self-defence but amounts to any (a) physical, or constitutionally recognised form of non-physical, violence towards any Person or animal capable of conscious behaviour, or threat thereof, (b) invasion of privacy, (c) fraud, (d) direct and grave interference with enjoyment of one’s property or (e) harm to environment beyond the boundaries of one’s property.
+* **§XV.4.** No provision of this Constitution shall be construed as to prevent the Assembly from criminalising any act or omission which does not stem from the inherent right of self-defence but amounts to any (a) physical, or constitutionally recognised form of non-physical, violence towards any Person or animal capable of conscious behaviour, or threat thereof, (b) invasion of privacy, (c) fraud, (d) direct and grave interference with enjoyment of one’s property or (e) harm to environment beyond the boundaries of one’s property.
-* **§XV.4.** The enumeration of certain rights in this Constitution shall not be construed as to deny or disparage others retained by the Citizens and other Residents of the Free Republic of Liberland.
+* **§XV.5.** The enumeration of certain rights in this Constitution shall not be construed as to deny or disparage others retained by the Citizens and other Residents of the Free Republic of Liberland.

 ### Article XVI: Interpretive Provisions